ShanchaiZ/react-portfolio/README.md

+# React Portfolio

+This website serves as an online portfolio to showcase my web prescence and projects to potential employers.
+The frontend is built using React.js.
+The backend is maintained by Sanity.io.
+Sanity.io is a platform for structured content that comes with an open-source editing environment called Sanity Studio that you can customize with JavaScript, and a real-time hosted data store.

+# Installation:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).